cloudControl/documentation/Guides/NodeJS/Add-on credentials.md

 # Examples

-exoscale offers a number of data storage solutions via the [Add-on Marketplace].
+CloudKilat offers a number of data storage solutions via the [Add-on Marketplace].
 Below you can see how to access Add-on credentials for MySQL.

 ##MySQL
 To add a MySQL database, use the [MySQL Shared Add-on].